3D physics engine

 - Arbitrary static trimeshes (collision detection is optimized via BVH)

 - Body constraints: distance, angular, slider, ball-socket, prismatic, hinge

 - Partial C API (will be finished soon)

 - More shapes (capsule, plane, convex hull, etc.)

 - In long-term: vehicle engine, particles, soft-body physics, OpenCL support

-dmech heavily relies on dlib - a collection of utility libraries for D, including linear math and computational geometry functionality (it is recommended to use master, because dmech usually depends on latest repository changes).
+dmech heavily relies on dlib - a collection of utility libraries for D, including linear math and computational geometry functionality.